uyuni-project/uyuni-rfc/accepted/00000-modular-repos-with-clm.md

 A Python API parses and interprets the module metadata, resolves modular dependencies and translates specified modules and streams to an actual package list.
 The API utilizes the Python port of [libmodulemd](https://github.com/fedora-modularity/libmodulemd), which is used for structural parsing of `modules.yaml` files.

-*TODO: Add the file*

-An example of such implementation is provided in `attachments/00000-modular_repos_api.py`.
+An example of such implementation is provided in [attachments/00000-modular-repos-api.py](attachments/00000-modular-repos-api.py).

 ### UI
 The UI consists of a new type of CLM filter called "module".
 The filter provides inputs for a module name and a stream name.